Pregnancy Insomnia: What Causes It and How to Treat It

 Note: Usually doctors recommend 7-9 hours of sleep, while during pregnancy eight to ten hours is non-negotiable.

-What are the reasons that Trigger Insomnia during Pregnancy?
+What Are the Reasons That Trigger Insomnia During Pregnancy?

 Several factors trigger insomnia during pregnancy.
 Sleep with insomnia issues commence in the first semester when hormones change, and take a downturn in the third trimester.

 - Gastric inflammation- Digestion takes a hit during pregnancy, setting off gastrointestinal gas and bloating.
+This makes sleep impossible at night.

 - Restless legs and cramps- Shifting of blood circulation on muscles and nerves triggers leg cramps and often the Restless leg syndrome.
+This leads to sleep deprivation.

 - Acid Reflux- Stomach acids enter the Esophagus due to hormonal changes leading to heartburn.
+Consistent heartburn leads to disturbed sleep for pregnant women.

 - Frequent bathroom trips- As fetal growth continues, getting awake at night for several bathroom trips is common.
+This leads to disturbed sleep and uncomfortable sleep.

 - Breathlessness- The expanding uterus pressurizes the lungs, making breathing difficult.
+Trouble breathing triggers sleep deprivation among women leading to pregnancy insomnia.

-What are the Hazards of Sleep Loss during Pregnancy?
+What Are the Hazards of Sleep Loss During Pregnancy?

 High-quality sleep is imperative for women during pregnancy to counter the physical strain on the body.
 There is no alternative to 8-10 hours of quality sleep every night.
 Hence, sleep loss during the gestation state can be a risk to fetal development.

-How to treat Insomnia during Pregnancy?
+How To Treat Insomnia During Pregnancy?

 Here is a list of the solutions you can implement to treat insomnia during pregnancy: